Board of Directors

 Mandi Fugate Sheffel

-Mandi Fugate Sheffel was born and raised in Red Fox, Ky.
+Mandi Fugate Sheffel was born and raised in Red Fox, Kentucky.
 A graduate of Eastern Kentucky University, she found her passion for writing and storytelling at the Appalachian Writers Workshop at the Hindman Settlement School.
 Her personal essays and opinion pieces can be found in Still: The Journal, Lexington-Herald Leader, and the Courier Journal.
 Her forthcoming personal essay collection, The Nature of Pain, will be released in 2025 through The University Press of Kentucky.
-She currently owns and operates, Read Spotted Newt, an independent bookstore in the coalfields of eastern Kentucky.
+She owns and operates, Read Spotted Newt, an independent bookstore in the coalfields of eastern Kentucky.
 She is also the Sycamore Fund Project Coordinator at The Foundation for Appalachian Kentucky.
 Through her work with the Sycamore Fund, she works with other community partners on decriminalization of substance use and mental illness.
 In addition to being on Mountain Association’s board, she is the board vice chair of the Appalachian Arts Alliance.

 President